 Finally, Dame Margaret claimed in August there was no record of LFG at Charities House or any documentary paper trail connecting LFG to any funding sources available from the EU Parliament.
 Our response to that is that there’s no documentary evidence leading us up inside Dame Margaret’s backside either, but it presumably does exist as such a lot of noise very frequently roars out of it.

 Let’s be clear, then…

 …all of these smears are designed to make us look like impostors in the Third Sector sector.
 They are designed to exclude; to paint us as fraudsters trying it on in the ‘privileged’ world of civil society (which, apparently, according to these belkins, is endlessly propped up by generous EU/Westminster handouts, doled out between chaps and chapesses who went to the same universities and now go to the same conferences, hang out in the same Brussels and Westminster corridors, watch the same films, read the same books, rate the same apps and so on and so on).
 Scurrilous, malicious and desperate smears, then, with only a minimal, trace, relationship to the truth.
-Which we will no doubt have to re-face In 2015 – so this year we’re going to prove the naysayers even more wrong by ramping up our interventions for a better world to a frequency and amplitude more suitable to geology.
+Which we will no doubt have to re-face In 2015 – so this year we’re going to prove the naysayers even more wrong by ramping up our interventions for a better world to a frequency and amplitude to shake mountains and molehills.